 Light

 The Callisia repens Bianca enjoys bright indirect light.
-The plant grows well hanging in a basket near a sunny window as long as the sun doesn’t shine directly on the plant.
+The plant grows well if hung in a basket near a sunny window as long as the sun doesn’t shine directly on it.
+This plant is a succulent, but it’s not a sun-loving plant like sedum or echeveria.

 A healthy spot for your Bianca is about six feet from a sunny window on the brightest side of your home.
 That usually means a south-facing window in the winter or any window in the summer.
+If you deny your Callisia enough light, you may find it remains stunted with few leaves.

 Water